hajarAfaf/projet2/readme.md

 Create a web-based application using **Streamlit** to recognize handwritten digits...

+## 👥 Team Members
+- AFAF Hajar
+- EZZERROUTI Salwa

+## 🎓 Project Supervisor
+This project was carried out under the supervision of **Professor Mahmoudi Abdelhak**, Faculty of Sciences.

 ## 📦 Repository Contents
 - `notebook.ipynb` : Notebook containing the model training code.
 - `app.py` :  Streamlit application for testing the model.